ovsky/adb-fastboot-installer/README.md

 # [🐧 ️3.
 Author](#author)

-Author of original `15 seconds ADB Installer` script is famous `Snoop05`, who deserves all the thanks.
+This repository is inspired and based on the original `15 seconds ADB Installer` script from famous `Snoop05`, who deserves many thanks!

-Author of this repo is `ovsky` known profesionally also as Przemysław Orłowski, owner of this GitHub Account and `orlowski.works` portfolio site (check it!).
+Author of this repo, actions, workflow and updates is `ovsky`, known profesionally as Przemysław Orłowski - owner of this GitHub Account and `orlowski.works` portfolio site (check it!).
-I have updated the installer files to the latest Android SDK/NDK and Android API 33 / R13.
+I have updated the installer files to the latest Android SDK/NDK and Android API 35 / R15.

 #